kavenp/Simple_Android_TowerDefense_ITProj/Readme.md

 Running Tests
 -------------
 Tests are run in separate scenes.
-These are located in the Tests subdirectory of Scenes.
+These are located in the Tests directory.
 Run these scenes in the usual way.
 Errors indicate that not all tests were successful.